scikit-build/scikit-ci-addons/docs/usage.rst

 Usage
 =====

-The scikit-ci-addons command line executable allows to execute any of the distributed :doc:`add-ons </addons>`.
+The scikit-ci-addons command line executable allows to discover, execute and get the path of any of the distributed :doc:`add-ons </addons>`.

 For example: